m10c2/Homology_groups_of_a_simplicial_complex/README.md

-Trying to compute homology groups of a simplicial complex by using linear algebra methods
+A class for a simplices and for a simplicial complex